IWSLT/IWSLT.github.io/_pages/index.md

 **Scientific papers** and **system descriptions** documenting the state-of-the art achieved by participating teams and contributing key algorithmic advances are presented at the conference.

-Check out the [Shared Tasks](/2026/#shared-tasks) hosted at last year's conference and their [Findings!](https://aclanthology.org/2026.iwslt-1.39.pdf)
+IWSLT now accepts shared-task submissions all year round.
+Submit your model outputs to our [evaluation system](https://speechm.cloud.cyfronet.pl/){:target="_blank"} and receive results immediately for the model compression, offline, and instruction-following tasks.
+Other tasks will be announced soon and will follow the usual schedule.

-Tasks for the next edition are posted in January; consider [submitting a task proposal](/current-calls/).
+Learn more about [IWSLT 2027](/2027/) or consider [submitting a task proposal](/current-calls/).

 Check out the latest [**News**](/news/) about IWSLT, or visit our [**FAQ**](/faq/) page if you have questions about the conference or how to participate.